opensafely/documentation/docs/index.md

 ## Using OpenSAFELY

 OpenSAFELY maintains extremely high standards for data privacy, whilst ensuring complete computational and analytical transparency.
-As such OpenSAFELY requires users to know, or be willing to learn, the following tools:g
+As such OpenSAFELY requires users to know, or be willing to learn, the following tools:

 ### Essential